zhanglabtools/STAOmics/README.md

-# STAMO
+# STAOmics
-STAMO is designed for diagonal integration of unpaired spatial multi-omics data
+STAOmics is designed for diagonal integration of unpaired spatial multi-omics data